Hospitals in the United Kingdom began allowing women to use specially designed pools of water for labour and birth during the 1980’s.

 In the UK water birth pools are classed as a Category Fluid 5 water risk which represents a serious health hazard due to the concentration of pathogenic organisms, radioactive or very toxic substances, e.g. containing faecal material or other human waste; butchery or other animal waste or pathogens.

-To ensure that health & safety and infection control standards are met it is strongly advised that you do not use a water birth pool that has any of these features:
+To ensure high standards are met it is strongly advised that you do not use a water birth pool that has any of these features:

 - Overflow drains

 - Systems with flexible hoses or extended pipes

 - Integral or secondary plumbing systems

 - Any type of recirculating or pumped water systems such as whirlpool, jacuzzi, spa, bubbling, filtering etc

 Overflow drains harbour bacteria and can serve as a conduit for cross infection.